Moving Average Convergence Divergence – Is it Important?

-Experiment, and also view charts on different timeframes to test if the indicator is true from different angles.
+Experiment, and also view charts on different timeframes to test if the indicator is accurate from different angles.

-This could go on and on, however, I will suggest now we move to a more practical use of MACD viewing it in real life on a real stock.
+This could go on and on; however, I will suggest now we move to a more practical use of MACD viewing it in real life on an actual stock.

 Please be aware, sometimes MACD does not tell you anything about a stock, but in many cases it does.
-As always, if the indicators tell you nothing there is probably nothing to be told move on and look for other stocks.
+As always, if the indicators show you nothing, move on and look for other stocks.

 Take a look at the Netflix (NFLX) Learning Chart below.

-We see here a change in the MACD from positive to negative and the large mountain (below the Zero Line) forms.
-MACD is an oscillating indicator and as such is always tied to the Zero line in the middle.
+We see here a change in the MACD from positive to negative and the towering mountain (below the Zero Line) forms.
+MACD is an oscillating indicator and, as such, is always tied to the Zero line in the middle.

-Here we see a strong decline in price for the rest of 2008 until November.
+Here we see a sharp decline in price for the rest of 2008 until November.
 Using a trend line to show this helps us visualize the direction easier.

 However, we should not have waited until December to buy the stock that would have been way too late.
 Instead, we would look to Point 5.

-MACD broke through the line of resistance: here we see the MACD breaking strongly past its previous high.
+MACD broke through the line of resistance: here we see the MACD breaking sharply past its previous high.
 I plotted a Trend Line in Orange to show this clearly.

 If you had used MACD as your BUY SIGNAL, you would have netted 56% in 4 months.